 CHRISTMAS HOMEMADE STOVETOP POTPOURRI GIFT IDEA

-You can make stovetop potpourri into a beautiful handmade Christmas gift by putting it in a mason jar and decorating it.
-Add all the ingredients for the stovetop potpourri, cover it with water, put the lid on, add a gift tag, and ribbon or twine.
+Paired with some Christmas soap, Homemade potpourri makes a beautiful handmade Christmas gift by putting it in a mason jar and wrapping it in burlap.
+Add all the ingredients for the stovetop potpourri, cover it with water, put the lid on, add a gift tag and ribbon or twine.
 They can just pour the contains of the jar into a pot, add a little more water, and bring it to a simmer.

 BEST INGREDIENTS FOR CHRISTMAS STOVETOP POTPOURRI